 In the event of a severe asthma attack or symptoms that are chronic, doctors might admit a patient to a hospital or send them home with special equipment.
 Oxygen, breathing assistance, and IV medications may be given.

-When to seek emergency treatment:
+When to seek emergency treatment for Asthma:

 - Extreme difficulty breathing, or stopping breathing altogether